-In January, I decided to try an experiment by creating a simple system that would help me keep up with my friends by giving me a template to work from.
+A while ago, I decided to try an experiment by creating a simple system that would help me keep up with my friends by giving me a template to work from.

 I resisted the idea for a long time because—like a true introvert—I tend to despise anything that even begins to resemble an unnatural approach to relationships.
 Setting a calendar reminder to “call Nana” would make me feel like a failure.
 Like I needed some crutch to do something that should just come naturally.